openstack/cinder/doc/source/configuration/block-storage/drivers/nec-storage-m-series-driver.rst

     parameter.

 - ``nec_backup_pools``
-    Specify a pool number where snapshots are created.
+    Specify one pool number where snapshots are created.
+Multiple pools are not supported.

 Timeout configuration